How do I turn on Container Insights metrics on an EKS cluster?

 • ClusterName, Namespace, PodName, LaunchType

-For more details, see Container Insights EKS Fargate.
+For more information, see Container Insights EKS Fargate.

-To deploy ADOT in your EKS Fargate, complete the following steps:
+To deploy ADOT in your EKS Fargate, complete these steps:

 1. Associate a Kubernetes service account with an IAM role.
 Create an IAM role that's named EKS-ADOT-ServiceAccount-Role that's associated with a Kubernetes service account that's named adot-collector.
 The following helper script requires eksctl: